 Following the introduction of the Soft Drinks Levy and the increasing popularity of healthy living trends, the number of adults choosing to lead teetotal lifestyles has risen.
 Dry January has gained more popularity each year, with those having successfully taken part more likely to cut back on their alcohol intake throughout the year[i], making it key that operators introduce a variety of low and no alcohol options to menus.
 CGA data reveals that 19 no or low alcohol beers have entered the market in the last two years, as suppliers search for ways to cater to the needs of drinkers who are embracing the ‘no’ with Molson Coors identifying that some of the most popular 0% options are coming from market leaders Heineken, San Miguel and Estrella Galicia.

 It’s also important that operators enhance the appeal of their soft drink offering with insight from Matthew Clark identifying that premium soft drinks volume increased 42% in 2018.
 It is vital that this trend is recognised as mocktails and premiumised mixers become ever more popular.
-Premium flavours such as elderflower and rose will remain strong choices well into 2019 and these can refresh menus and be sold at a higher price point than other soft drink options.
+Premium flavours such as elderflower and rose remain strong and these can refresh menus and be sold at a higher price point than other soft drink options.

 To find out more about Beacon and how we can help your business with procurement and simplifying processes - click here.
 Alternatively, call us on 01904 695588.